 Privacy and Security

-As I mentioned already, Private Tunnel is in the US, meaning it could be subject to tremendous legal pressure when it comes to handing over customer data.
+As I mentioned already, Private Tunnel is based in the US, meaning it could be subject to tremendous legal pressure when it comes to handing over customer data.
 Legislation such as the Stored Communications Act further tips the scale in the federal government's favor.

 For anyone in denial over the worrying state of privacy in the US, the recent Edward Snowden revelations or the FBI vs. Apple controversy should shed further light on the matter.
 These revelations have proven the need for using a USA VPN service to evade online spying.

 As far as encryption goes, Private Tunnel protects your data transmissions with 128-bit AES-GCM encryption.
 GCM (Galois/Counter Mode) is a proven security model that mostly avoids excessive speed restrictions without compromising safety.